 What Is Contributory Negligence?

 One of these gray areas is a plaintiff’s negligence.
 Sometimes, the victim claiming damages contributed to the accident.
-If a plaintiff is partially at fault for the injuries or damages in question, he or she may have lower odds of recovering compensation.
-In Virginia, those odds can drop to 0% under the state’s pure contributory negligence law.
+If a plaintiff is partially at fault for the injuries or damages in question, they have lower odds of recovering compensation.
+In Virginia, those odds can drop to 0% under Virginia Code § 8.01-34.

-Most states have done away with pure contributory negligence laws due to their harsh consequences for plaintiffs.
+Most states have done away with what is known as pure contributory negligence laws due to their harsh consequences for plaintiffs.
 Pure contributory negligence rules state that if a plaintiff contributed at all to the accident, he or she will lose any right to financial recovery.
 Even 1% of fault could bar a plaintiff from receiving compensation from the defendant.